-Buying off plan refers to the purchase of a property before its construction is complete.
+Buying off-plan refers to the purchase of a property before its construction is complete.
 This approach often involves buying based on architectural plans and developers' promises.
-Prospective buyers select a property from a plan, usually paying a reservation fee as a commitment.

-This practice allows buyers to secure a property before it physically exists, often at today's market value.
-Off plan purchases are common in new housing developments where buyers can commit to a property before the building work commences.
+Off-plan purchases are common in new housing developments where buyers can commit to a property before the building work commences.

 Historical perspective in the UK property market

-The UK property market has seen a rise in off plan purchases over recent decades.
-Historically, this approach was mainly adopted by investors and first time buyers seeking to enter the property market.
+The UK property market has seen a rise in off-plan purchases over recent decades.
+Historically, this approach was mainly adopted by investors and first-time buyers seeking to enter the property market.

-Off plan buying became popular as a way to secure a property at a potentially lower price, with the anticipation of property values increasing by the completion date.
-This trend has evolved with the property market's dynamics, influenced by economic factors, housing demands, and changing consumer preferences towards modern, energy-efficient homes.
+Off-plan buying became popular as a way to secure a property at a potentially lower price, with the anticipation of property values increasing by the completion date.

 Is buying off plan right for you?